QuincyQAQ/detectron2-Visualization/README.md

 python visualization_d2toYolo.py --source annotation --config-file path_to_config.yaml --output-dir ./output --show
 ```

 This command will visualize the annotations in the YOLO format and save the output to the specified directory.
 If the `--show` flag is provided, the output will also be displayed in a window.
+If you need to change the category displayed on the detection box, modify data/datasets/builtin_meta.py

 #### Dependencies
 - `argparse`: For parsing command-line arguments.